mkazuyuki/hauc/README.md

-# HAUC setup howto
+# HAUC HOWTO

-This guide introduces HAUC and its set up.
-The guide assumes its readers to have Linux system administration knowledge and skills with experience in installation and configuration of Storages, and Networks.
+This document introduces HAUC and its set up.
+Assuming the readers to have Linux system administration knowledge and skills with experience in installation and configuration of Storages and Networks.

 ## Overview

 **HAUC** is the name for **H**ighly **A**vailable **U**nified **C**ommunication solution by EXPRESSCLUSTER.
 It provides the high-availability and protection for virtual machines where UC products are running on.
-It is made of 2 IA server boxes, vSphere ESXi, UC products running on Linux or Windows VM (SV9500, UCE and others), CentOS and EXPRESSCUSTER X for Linux.
+It is made of 2 IA server boxes, vSphere ESXi, UC products running on Linux or Windows VM (SV9500, UCE and others), EXPRESSCUSTER X for Linux on CentOS.

 * Architecture
 	![HAUC Architecture](HAUC-Architecture.png)